The cam-do.com Time Lapse Controller for GoPro cameras is a

 Waterproof backdoor for GoPro Accessory Compatible Housing

-Hero 3+ cameras fit the Hero 3 housing which is compatible with the backdoor.
+All GoPro cameras fit the larger Hero 3 Dive housing (formerly called the GoPro BacPac Compatible Housing) which is compatible with our backdoor.

-the Hero 3 enclosure as the BacPac Compatible Housing.
+the larger old Hero 3 enclosure as the GoPro Dive Housing.

 GoPro Battery Eliminator